 Have you suffered an injury while working in Dallas, Texas?
 If your employer carries workers’ compensation insurance, you may qualify to receive benefits for your medical treatment and loss of income.
-The experienced Dallas workers’ compensation lawyers at Anderson Injury Lawyers are ready to help you navigate the claims process and work to secure a full financial award.
+The experienced Dallas workers’ compensation lawyers at Anderson Injury Lawyers are ready to help you navigate the claims process and work to secure a full financial award, call us at (214) 327-8000.

 Since 2007, our top-rated legal team has been a leader in personal injury litigation in Dallas and across the State of Texas.
 We’ve helped our clients achieve life-changing results in workers’ compensation and personal injury matters, totaling more than $100 Million in benefits, settlements, and verdicts.

 Your employer’s insurance company will want you to settle for less.
 We’ll work hard to get you every cent you deserve.
-Contact or call us at (214) 327-8000, to arrange a time for your free consultation to learn more now.
+Contact or call us to arrange a time for your free consultation to learn more now.

 How Anderson Injury Lawyers Can Help if You Need To Recover Workers’ Compensation Benefits in Dallas, TX